tfiedor/tfiedor.github.io/_students/2023-01-bp-hajek.md

 permalink: /students/2023-01-bp-hajek
 excerpt: "Disclaimer: This thesis was mainly supervised by Ing.
 Jiří Pavela; I have served as additional technical consultant.
 The goal of this thesis was to extend our profilers with profiler for programs written in C#, potentially extending our support for Windows (sub)systems.
-The results were interpreted using tree-like views similar to outputs"
+The results were interpreted using tree-like views similar to outputs of `kcachegrind`."
 paperurl: 'http://tfiedor.github.io/files/thesis/vojta-bp.pdf'
 tags:
   - perun